A Quick Guide to Grocery Stores in Jerusalem

 zhug-green-spicy-paste

-Spicy green Yemenite condiment known as sahaweq/zhug/shatta.
+Spicy green condiment known as sahaweq/zhug/shatta.

 Ingredients: